 My dog Athena is an Australian Cattle Dog & Mini Australian Shepherd mix.
 She is high energy, playful, and sassy.
 We spend a lot of time walking, playing ball, or throwing frisbee.
 Her best friend is Henry, a King Charles Cavalier.
 He also is full of energy, but mostly to find random stuff to eat.

 You can occasionally meet Athena in my Instagram Stories.

-I went vegan in October 2019.
-After working through my own cognitive dissonance around how we treat animals, I decided I could not longer be complicit in the mass violence that underpins our consumption of animal products.
+I went vegan after working through my own cognitive dissonance around how we treat animals.
+I decided I could no longer be complicit in the mass violence that underpins our consumption of animal products.